dharmaraj257/Create-a-simple-project-creating-AWS-RDS-db-instance-using-terraform-resource/README.md

-Step 1:	Create a ubuntu server
+Step 1:	Create a Ubuntu server

-1. Launch instance and give name ubuntu.
+1. Launch the instance and give the name ubuntu.

-2. Select ubuntu and t2.micro-CPU.
+2. Select Ubuntu and t2.micro-CPU.
-3. Download a new keypair.
+3. Download a new key pair.
 4. Select default VPC
-5. In security group allows ssh, https and http allow anywhere.
+5. In the security group SSH, https, and HTTP allow anywhere.
 6. Launch instance.

 ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/76765ed0-f903-42f3-a087-93385398f451)

-Step 2:	Log in to the ubuntu server using putty
+Step 2:	Log in to the Ubuntu server using Putty
-1.	copy the public IPv4 and paste on the putty.
+1.	copy the public IPv4 and paste it on the putty.

-2. Select ssh and go to the authentication and upload the ppk file
+2. Select SSH and go to the authentication and upload the ppk file
-3. Then put password ubuntu and log in.
+3. Then enter the password ubuntu and log in.
 ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/910e792c-4754-4b40-bb99-1c158779b5aa)

 Step 3:	Update the server
-1.	use to update server use command
+1.	to update the server use the command

 2. Sudo apt update -y